 One of the problems in product manufacturing is the problem of translating what consumers need into final product designs.
 Manufacturing companies agree that there must be an evolution in the production process, which led to what we call the design for assembly.
-The design for assembly is crucial as it ensure that manufacturers stay relevant and they can meet their customers’ never-ending demands.
+The design for assembly is crucial as it ensures that manufacturers stay relevant and they can meet their customers’ never-ending demands.

 Product development processes have seen massive modifications over the years.
 This is because the design for the manufacturing and assembly process aids quick production of products majorly at a reduced cost.
 In this article, we would take a closer look at the design for assembly, DFA guidelines, and its importance to production processes.
 Let’s get right on it.

 What Is Design for Assembly?

 DFA Design for assembly is a product design process that seeks to simplify a product design by reducing its number of parts.
-Therefore, it minimizes cost and increase ease of assembly.
+Therefore, it minimizes cost and increases the ease of assembly.

 DFA, as a cost-effective tool, aids product design teams as it allows improvements in product design before actual production.
-Therefore, they can focus more on product’s functionality and ease of assembly.
-Lesser assembly parts in a product means that the product it is easier to assemble, lesser time is required and it leads to a minimized assembly cost.
+Therefore, they can focus more on the product’s functionality and ease of assembly.
+Lesser assembly parts in a product mean that the product is easier to assemble, lesser time is required and it leads to a minimized assembly cost.

 The primary goal of DFA is to minimize cost and reduce product assembly parts.
 However, its application to product design has seen improvements in the quality and durability of products and a reduction in parts inventory and production equipment.